DataShades/ckanext-files/README.md

 ### Usage in browser

-You can upload files using JavaScript CKAN modules.
-The extension extends CKAN's Sandbox object(available as `this.sandbox` inside the JS CKAN module), so we can use shortcut and upload file directly from the DevTools.
+You can upload files using JavaScript CKAN modules. ckanext-files extends CKAN's Sandbox object(available as `this.sandbox` inside the JS CKAN module), so we can use shortcut and upload file directly from the DevTools.
 Open any CKAN page, switch to JS console and create the sandbox instance.
 Inside it we